Most Requested City Codes

 Junked Or Inoperable Vehicles

-- All vehicles on any property must be currently licensed, and in operating condition.
+- Vehicles on any property in the City must be currently licensed and in operating condition.
 A vehicle with a flat tire, broken out window or expired plates is considered to be inoperable.
 Inoperable vehicles may not be stored on any property for longer than 96 hours.

 - RV’s must be operable and display a current license and registered to the resident or owner of the property.
 One RV over the size of 7.5’ H X 7.5’ W X 22’ L is allowed per property.